-Funds from this award are discretionary and may be used to support the applicant’s research and career advancement goals as described above.
+Funds from this award are discretionary and may be used to support the applicant’s research and career advancement goals as described in Section 5 above.
 All funds must be expensed within three years of the award starting date.

 QUESTIONS REGARDING THIS AWARD AND APPLICATION PROCESS